Barrister – ANZSCO 271111

 (c) Completed practical legal training or other experience to demonstrate the applicant has acquired and demonstrated an appropriate understanding of, and competence in, certain skills, practice areas and values, which are substantially equivalent to the skills, practice areas and values which Australian applicants must acquire and demonstrate an understanding of and competence in, before being admitted to the legal profession in Australia; and

-(d) Met the requirements of the English Language Proficiency Guidelines set out here (Please note NSW has slightly different English Language Requirements)
+(d) Met the requirements of the English Language Proficiency Guidelines (Please note NSW has slightly different English Language Requirements)

 Potential Visa Pathways for Barristers